-University of Kashmir lies in the ecologically important area since it is surrounded by two water bodies on two sides viz- Dal Lake and Nigeen Lake- that have been subjected to various anthropogenic interventions.
+University of Kashmir lies in the ecologically important area since it is surrounded by two water bodies on two sides viz- Dal Lake and Nigeen Lake- that have become much sensitive to anthropogenic pressures.
 Since the establishment of the university in the area, there has been a significant increase in the developmental activities that have affected overall environmental quality.
 University being one of the green campuses in Asia, the activities in it were not carried keeping in view the environmental consequences.